 What are the basic principles of biochemistry?

 Biochemistry is the study of biomolecules.
 These include proteins, nucleic acids, carbohydrates, and lipids.
 The field looks at their structure and what they do.
 It also explores metabolic pathways.
-This means it examines how biochemical reactions are controlled.
+Furthermore, this means it examines how biochemical reactions are controlled.

 Biochemistry uses several methods.
 Chromatography and electrophoresis are two key techniques.
 It also employs spectroscopy.
 Additionally, it relies on molecular biology methods such as PCR and cloning.